Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.rst

 .. note:: GDScript is an indent-based language.
 The tab at the start of the line
           that says ``print()`` is necessary for the code to work.
-If you omit it or don't indent a line correctly, the editor will highlight it in red and display the following error message: "Unexpected indentation."
+If you omit it or don't indent a line correctly, the editor will highlight it in red and display the following error message: "Indented block expected".

-Save the scene if you haven't already, then press :kbd:`F6` to run it.
-Look at the Output bottom panel that expands.
-It should display "Hello, world!"
+Save the scene if you haven't already, then press :kbd:`F6` (:kbd:`Cmd + R` on macOS) to run it.
+Look at the **Output** bottom panel that expands.
+It should display "Hello, world!".

 .. image:: img/scripting_first_script_print_hello_world.png